gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 ## <a id="compression"></a>Compression

-GemFire Regions may be compressed to reduce JVM memory consumption and pressure to possibly avoid global GCs.
+[vmware-gemfire-short-name] Regions may be compressed to reduce JVM memory consumption and pressure to possibly avoid global GCs.
 When you enable compression for a Region, all values stored in memory for the Region are compressed, while keys and indexes remain uncompressed.
 New